Siddharthk17/Aether-Depths-II-Abyssal-Echoes-Game/README.md

     ⠀⠀⠈⢿⣷⣄⡀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣠⣾⡿⠁⠀⠀
     ⠀⠀⠀⠀⠙⠻⣿⣿⣶⣶⣶⣶⣶⣶⣿⣿⠟⠋⠀⠀⠀⠀
     ⠀⠀⠀⠀⠀⠀⠀⠉⠛⠛⠛⠛⠛⠛⠉⠀⠀⠀⠀⠀⠀⠀
         THE ABYSS AWAITS...
 ```

 <br>

-> *"In the depths where light fears to tread, echoes of ancient powers whisper secrets long forgotten.
-Will you answer their call?"*
+> *"In The Depths Where Light Fears To Tread, Echoes Of Ancient Powers Whisper Secrets Long Fogotten.
+Will You Answer Their Call?"*

 ---